junesirius/junesirius.github.io/_posts/Supernatural/SPN_Wild_West/SPN-Wild-west-whole-novel.md

 He might as well be lying in a saloon room in an old town, cowboys on horseback stomping noisily down the floor, the smell of animal dung mixed with saloon ladies' perfumes filling the air, music drifting through the thin wooden walls.

-He could still feel the wind from the old western time blows through his hair, the land vast, the world open to explore.
-Dean allows himself imagine the life they never had: Cas on the ranch, busy and happy, wearing a cowboy hat.
+He could still feel the wind from the old western time blowing through his hair, the land vast, the world open to explore.
+Dean allows himself to imagine the life they never had: Cas on the ranch, busy and happy, wearing a cowboy hat.
 They sit in the corner of a saloon on Friday nights, listening to the town folks playing old-time music, dancing and singing, happy and peaceful.
 All the while Cas by his side.
 Dean breathes, feeling the air calm and easy, the smell of dust is the taste of raw nature and freedom.

 A life they never had, but an option always open.
 That night, under the moonlight, in the quiet moment, when he looks Cas in the eyes, Dean knows the answer to an unasked question, would be yes.
 He knows.